June 16, 2016 - 0 comment

 Never ever skimp on materials and tools.
 Remember that the exterior of your home is subjected to all sorts of weather that stress it out.
 A poor painting job means less protection from outdoor exposure and less value on your investment.
 After having studied the surfaces, determine the correct method and therefore the tools you need to carry out the job.
 Before starting to paint, check all surfaces for presence of cracks.
 Caulk, patch or seal these cracks first.
 Note that paint will not stick to dusty surfaces so make sure that surfaces are clean and use a good primer.
 Prime with a quality sealer and the right primer for every surface material.

-The formula for exterior paint consists of colouring pigment, binders that keep the pigment in place, and the solvents which allow the paint to be spread over the surface.
+The formula for exterior paint consists of coloring pigment, binders that keep the pigment in place, and the solvents which allow the paint to be spread over the surface.
 The solvent evaporates once the paint dries leaving behind the pigment and binder.
-Selecting the right colour pigment varies on the type of look you wish to achieve.
+Selecting the right color pigment varies on the type of look you wish to achieve.
 This is fully customizable and depends only on your taste and preference.
-The binder, however, plays a more important role in determining the life of your exterior painting.
+The binder, however, plays a more important role in determining the life of your exterior home painting.
 Higher quality paints, usually tagged as “premium”, contain stronger binders and thus means your paint will last longer and can tolerate the harsh elements than ones with lower binder concentrations.

-When to do the job
+When to Do the Job

 Weather is an important factor in scheduling your exterior painting plans.
 Paint drying and curing relies on two factors: temperature and moisture.
 The recommended painting temperature should be above 50F for latex paints but could vary depending on the brand used.
 Remember that high or low temperatures can cause improper drying of the paint.
 Surfaces have to be properly prepared as well.
 When it rains allow at least 48 hours for the surfaces to dry not only on the outside but also within as it may have absorbed water.
 Paint only sticks to dry surfaces so timing makes the difference between a quality painting job or a disastrous one.

 Stuck?
-Hire a professional
+Hire a Professional